-Starting the planning process early helped Scott hone in on his vision for ADDISON Yacht Charters.
+Starting the planning process early helped Scott hone in on his vision for his business.
 “In this manner, we determined what our market niche could be, and established whether or not we could compete in the existing market, and what it would take to succeed,” he says.

-In starting the planning process early, Scott was able to get a clear sense of where he wanted to take his new business, and how to tailor his business to best suit the market need.
+Scott was able to get a clear sense of where he wanted to take it, and how to tailor his business to best suit the market needs.

 What kind of plan will you need?

-The kind of business plan you’ll need to start a travel agency will vary depending on what kind of funding you’re looking for.
+The kind of business plan you’ll need will vary depending on what kind of funding you’re looking for.

-Are you seeking a loan or investment from an angel investor or venture capital firm?
+Are you hoping to eventually run a large travel agency, and interested in seeking a loan, or maybe investment from angel investors?
 You’ll want a formal business plan that contains all the necessary information on your business.
-Are you starting a travel agency using your own savings, without seeking outside investment or loans?
-A lean business plan would be a perfect fit for your business.
+Are you more interested in becoming a travel agent using your own savings, without seeking outside investment or loans?
+A more lightweight Lean Business Plan might be a perfect fit for your business.

-Even if you do intend to pitch your business idea to lenders and investors, you can start with a lean plan, and flesh out the rest of the info later on.
-Or, you can turn to LivePlan, which will help you simplify the planning process.
+Even if you do intend to pitch your business idea to lenders and investors, you can start with a Lean Plan, and flesh out the rest of the info later on.
+Or, you can turn to LivePlan, which will help you simplify the planning process and give you options.

 Whatever your specific reason for writing a business plan for your travel business, the most important thing is that you write one, period.
 The travel industry is fragmented, and having a clearly defined niche and a plan will help you stand out.
 Writing a business plan will help you narrow in on what your goals are, and establish a clear, focused vision going forward.

-Resources to help you plan your travel agency:
+Resources to help you create a plan for your travel business:

 - How to Write a Business Plan